dargolan/cursorsite/DOCUMENTATION.md

 - Supports both video and image media types
 - Videos autoplay and loop when their slide is active
 - Carousel auto-advances every 10 seconds
+- **If there is only one image or video, the navigation dot is hidden and swiping/autoplay are disabled for a cleaner UI.**

 ### Link Handling
 - Each gallery item can have a `LinkURL` field in Strapi